 CBD, or Cannabidiol, is 1 of over 113 compounds found in the cannabis plant.
 The 2 major compounds are Delta-9-tetrahydrocannabinol (THC) & Cannabidiol (CBD).
 These 2 compounds are the most concentrated in the plant so are studied the most, that’s probably why you have heard of them already.

 CBD, the compound found in our products, does not have any psychoactive effects as it does not react to the same receptors in your endocannabinoid system (ECS) as THC.

 There are many different ways to use CBD depending on your desired outcome.
-Oils, E-liquids, topical creams, capsules & edibles are among the most common.
-CBD oils, creams & edibles are probably the best go give to your Wee companion/pet.
-There is no bad side effects to be had with CBD and pets.
+Oils, e-liquids, topical creams, capsules & edibles are among the most common.

 The Endocannabinoid System (ECS)